-It’s not that it’s a bad phone, but more that its bigger brother doesn't cost that much more, so it would be easy to chuck in the few extra bucks for the 6 – or, if you’re really looking to save the pennies, you might be better off with the 3.
+It’s not that it’s a bad phone, but its bigger brother doesn't cost that much more, so it would be easy to chuck in the few extra bucks for the 6 – or, if you’re really looking to save the pennies, you might be better off with the 3.

-Nokia 5 price and release date
+Nokia 5 price and availability

 - Launch price (Aug 2017): £179.99 (around $200, AU$275)